socketsupply/tonic/README.md

 ![tonic](https://github.com/hxoht/tonic/raw/addimage/readme-tonic.png)

 # SYNOPSIS
-A minimalist component library inspired by React and Web Components.
+A minimalist component class inspired by React and Web Components.

 # GOALS
 - Tonic is tiny.
 About 150 lines of code.